sabaansari7110-max/finding-total-classroom/README.md

 # Whar I Learned:
 <br>
-1.How set() work.
+1.How set() works.
 <br>
-2.difference between list and set.
+2.Difference between list and set.
 <br>
 3. How to solve real-life problems using python basics.